 We’re moving right along through this eight-part series!
 Here is our latest trio of recommendations for further reading.
 These picks cover experimental design, induced polarization, and the inverse problem theory.
 You can use these publications as a starting point in expanding your knowledge on these topics.
-It’s our hope that in checking out these books and papers, it will lead you to finding picks that are beyond our list (and if you find something great, let us know on social media)!
+It’s our hope that in checking out these books and papers, it will lead you to find picks that are beyond our list (and if you find something great, let us know on social media)!

 For those of you who want to learn more about resistivity, induced polarization, and more—check out the selections below and our previous recommendations:

 Stummer, P., Maurer, H., and Green, A.G., 2004, Experimental design: Electrical resistivity data sets that provide optimum subsurface information, Geophysics, vol. 69, 120-139.